-Ejaculatory duct obstruction (EDO) can take several forms (Table 1).
-Complete or classic EDO is the physical blockage of both ejaculatory ducts and presents with low volume azoospermia.
-Incomplete or “partial” EDO is the unilateral, physical blockage of one of the ducts or the partial blockage of both ducts.
-This is generally associated with low ejaculate volume and low sperm concentrations and severely impaired motility.
-Functional EDO is a form of ejaculatory dysfunction that presents as classic EDO but without anatomical evidence of physical blockage.
+Dr. Turek has described several types of EDO.
+Complete or classic EDO is the obstruction of both ducts and presents with low ejaculate volumes in the setting of no sperm or azoospermia.
+Incomplete or partial EDO is the obstruction of one of the ducts or partial obstruction of both ducts.
+In this case ejaculated sperm are present but the volume, count and motility are typically all low.
+Functional EDO presents as classic ejaculatory duct obstruction without anatomical evidence of a physical blockage.

 Table 1: Classification of Ejaculatory Duct Obstruction By Semen Analysis

 |Incomplete or Partial||Complete||Functional|